utopia-foss/dantro/doc/examples.rst

     The :py:class:`~dantro.data_mngr.DataManager` becomes especially powerful when groups and containers are specialized such that they can make use of knowledge about the structure of the data.

-    For example: the ``measurements`` group semantically represents a time series.
+    For example, the ``measurements`` group semantically represents a time series.
     Ideally, the group it is loaded into should be able to combine the measurements for each day into a higher-dimensional object, thus making it easier to work with the data.
     This is possible by :doc:`specializing <specializing>` these groups.